pmq20/node-packer/README.md

 # Node.js Compiler

-the Node.js compiler of Enclose.IO which compiles your app into a single executable.
+Compiler for Node.js which compiles your app into a single executable.

 http://enclose.io